What is a ‘Data Only Plan’ and what’s a ‘Data Led Plan’ ?

 - Data plans are common:

 Data plans are sold by almost every phone company in Australia – big or small.
 They have to be.
 The average Australian household has a plethora of internet connected devices.
 And many of them need a data SIM.
+For the phone companies, these devices represent an opportunity to cross sell existing customers who might be with them for their phone connection, for example, to mobile broadband bundles.

 - The competition means you’ll get a lot for your money: